AmanSingh-me/todo-web-app/README.md

 # Todo Web App

 This is a simple todo web app
-I've, made this project when I'm learning JavaScript.
+This is a simple todo web app.
+I've, made this project while learning JavaScript.